 Scapular (shoulder blade) fractures are usually the result of intense trauma such as a high-speed motor vehicle accident, a fall from a height onto one’s back or a fall on an outstretched arm.
-The Orthopedic Institute of North Texas (OINT) provides diagnosis and individualized nonoperative and operative treatments for the shoulder including ORIF of scapular fractures in Baylor Frisco.
-The Orthopedic Institute of North Texas (OINT) also provides the highest level of care during and after surgery.
-Contact The Orthopedic Institute of North Texas (OINT)’s office for an appointment today!
+Orthopedic Institute of North Texas (OINT) provides diagnosis and individualized nonoperative and operative treatments for the shoulder including ORIF of scapular fractures in Baylor Frisco.
+Orthopedic Institute of North Texas (OINT) also provides the highest level of care during and after surgery.
+Contact Orthopedic Institute of North Texas (OINT)’s office for an appointment today!

 What are Scapular Fractures?

 The scapula (shoulder blade) is a flat, triangular bone providing attachment to the muscles of the back, neck, chest, and arm.
 The scapula consists of a body, neck and spine portion.